MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/create-static-web-app.md

 ## Static web apps include APIs

-[Azure Function](/azure/azure-functions/) apis are provided in static web apps optionally and typically live in a folder named `/api`.
+[Azure Function](/azure/azure-functions/) APIs are provided in static web apps optionally and typically live in a folder named `/api`.

 These functions allow you to develop a full-stack web site without needing to deal with the server-side configuration of an entire web hosting environment.